-or and had

-the death of the mixtress that
+the death of the mistress that

 Ultimately recuits to Gatsby's death.

 Daisy most likely didn't have direct

 motives to deceive tratsby but she

 Knew what whe was doing.
 Even after

-Knew what the was doing.
-Even after his death she didn't teaver leave her
+his death she didn't leaver leaves her

 husband.
 Even after his death she

-didn't thank the coosin for all he did
+didn't thank the cousin for all he did

 for her.
 Even after Gatsby's death

 she didn't come clean to anything.

 Her deception contributes to the

 meaning of the work as a whole by

 showing the true meaning of the novel,

 secrets die with love.

-17

-#
+V

+7